PATRIC3/p3_docs/docroot/user_guide/genome_data_and_tools/comprehensive_genome_analysis_service.md

 The Comprehensive Genome Analysis Service can be accessed from the Services Menu at the top of the PATRIC website page.

 ## Start with
-Start with text goes here
+Start with text goes here.

 ## Selected libraries
 Read files placed here will contribute to a single assembly.